AvinashKrSharma/vehicle-movement-animation-google-maps/README.md

 * Create a marker and a small infoWindow for source, destination and moving marker(stores the information related to that marker i.e. location name etc).
 * Update the marker every 100 milliseconds till it reaches the destination starting from the source.

+### See it working
+* Just clone the repo and open index.html file.
+* Enter any two locations and click "Start".

 ##### Note: Other implementation details can be found in the code as comments.

 ##### It's more focussed towards maps api.
 CSS is not the focus here(the inputs and buttons).